binhnguyennus/awesome-scalability/README.md

 > Understand your problems: performance problem (slow for a single user) or scalability problem (fast for a single user but slow under heavy load) by reviewing [design principles](#principles).
 You can also check some [talks](#talks) of elite engineers from tech giants to see how they build and scale their systems.

 #### What if your Back-end went down :construction:
-> "Even if you lose all one day, you can build all over again if you retain your calm!" - Thuan Pham, CTO at Uber Technologies Inc.
+> "Even if you lose all one day, you can build all over again if you retain your calm!" - Thuan Pham, Vietnamese refugee, CTO of Uber Technologies Inc.

-#### For you, CTO of the next Uber, who will conquer this world soon :rocket:
+#### For you, who is struggling through dark days :ocean:
 > Checking those [interview notes](#interview) and [architectures with diagrams](#architectures) to get a comprehensive view.
 Before designing your system on whiteboard, you must understand thoroughly fundamental building blocks (IPC, OSI, TCP/IP, DLM, etc).
 It is even better to take a course on Distributed Systems or Distributed Computing.
-Good luck!
+Be brave and Keep fighting :fist: Good luck :four_leaf_clover:

 #### Community Power :mountain_cableway::aerial_tramway::mountain_cableway: